fenago/intro-ruby/lab_guides/Lab_9.md

 Overview

-By the end of this chapter, you will be able to use blocks to improve code reusability; implement yield with blocks to maintain control over program flows; implement procs and lambdas with blocks and compare procs and lambdas.
+By the end of this lab, you will be able to use blocks to improve code reusability; implement yield with blocks to maintain control over program flows; implement procs and lambdas with blocks and compare procs and lambdas.

-This chapter aims to give you a general overview of metaprogramming.
+This lab aims to give you a general overview of metaprogramming.

 Introduction